 Swedish Program students are able to take one direct enrollment course per semester.

-Our six SSE Direct Enrollment courses are:
+Our seven SSE Direct Enrollment courses are:

 – International Economics

 – Finance: Investment Management

 Please review the prerequisites and enrollment limits noted in each course description.
 As limited enrollment courses, students who may be interested in taking one of these classes are encouraged to apply early.
 Students should also be aware that the SSE class schedule is published after you will register for your four courses.
 You will be notified prior to departure if one of your chosen SSE courses has a time conflict with your three other Program courses.

 Beyond providing you with a rewarding academic experience, these courses will help you with a valuable cultural lesson.
 Studying directly in a Swedish university as an international student means you will experience cultural differences:

 — in pedagogical philosophy, more emphasis on group/collaborative work;

 — in course structure, fewer exams or in some cases, just a final exam;

 — in terms of length of the course, SSE courses are typically 8 weeks with the exam in the 9th week.
 The total class hours are equivalent to our semester long Program courses.

 — in general expectations of what is required from each student.